fmastrogiuseppe/fmastrogiuseppe.github.io/index.markdown

 **\**** **I am starting a research group at SISSA in October 2025!** Please reach out if you are interested in postdoc, PhD, and intership positions **\****

 Hi!
-I am a researcher in Theoretical Neuroscience.
-I use neural network models, dynamical systems and statistical tools such as dimensionality reduction for understanding brain computations.
+I am an Assistant Professor (RTDB) at SISSA, Trieste.
+In our group, we use neural network models, dynamical systems and statistical tools to understand brain computations.
+For more information, check the [ <a href="https://datascience.sissa.it/research-unit/429/theoretical-neuroscience">lab webpage</a> ]. *If you are interested in postdoc, PhD, and intership positions, please reach out.*

 I obtained my PhD at <font style="color: rgb(153,0,76)">École Normale Supérieure</font> (Paris), under the supervision of S. Ostojic.
 I then joined the <font style="color: rgb(153,0,76)">Gatsby Computational Neuroscience Unit</font> (UCL), where I worked as a post-doctoral fellow together with by P. Latham.
-In those years, I developed mathematical tools to investigate how computations emerge from the synaptic connectivity and activity of artificial and biological circuits.
-I am currently a postdoc at the <font style="color: rgb(153,0,76)">Champalimaud Center for the Unknown</font> (Lisbon), where I am working on deciphering large-scale neural datasets, and I am advised by C. Machens.
-I am also a <font style="color: rgb(153,0,76)">Simons Foundation Independence Fellow</font>.
+I then moved to the <font style="color: rgb(153,0,76)">Champalimaud Center for the Unknown</font> (Lisbon), where I was advised by C. Machens.
+I am a <font style="color: rgb(153,0,76)">Simons Foundation Independence Fellow</font>.
 <br><br>

 <p align="center">